bookslomot/first_game/README.md

 # first_game
 Course project of the 1st semester of the 1st year in college I decided to post it here for the future
+My first acquaintance with python